uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 1. What is the largest number that can be represented with 32 bits?
    (In both decimal and binary).

-2. The largest number in Unicode that has a character assigned to it is not actually the largest possible 32 bit number -- it is 00000000 00010000 11111111 11111111.
+2. The largest number in Unicode that has a character assigned to it is not actually the largest possible 32 bit number &ndash; it is 00000000 00010000 11111111 11111111.
    What is this number in decimal?

-3. Most numbers that can be made using 32 bits do not have a Unicode character attached to them -- there is a lot of wasted space.
+3. Most numbers that can be made using 32 bits do not have a Unicode character attached to them &ndash; there is a lot of wasted space.
    There are good reasons for this, but if you had a shorter number that could represent any character, what is the minimum number of bits you would need, given that there are currently around 120,000 Unicode characters?

 {panel end}